cheynepierce/SalesforceStyleGuide/README.md

 	accountMap.put(acct.Id, contacts);
 }
 ```
-Comments should be clearly written and follow all rules of grammar.
+Comments should be clearly written and follow all grammatical rules.

 ####Debug Statements
 Use debug statements at critical points, such as in catch blocks, so that when problems